StefanHaslhofer/AudioFeatureExtractor/Assignment3/protocol.md

   value _1111_ the ROC Area got increased by 0.1%.
 I could not find a better input.
 - E (validationThreshold): Changing the parameter _E_ has no effect on the result.

-Generally speaking, the standard parameters seem to perform good enough on the dataset.

 **Summary**

 In summary, the multilayer perceptron performed best with an accuracy of 96.3%.
 It also achieved the lowest FP rate at